 Around 9:30 pm you’ll find gigs from touring metal, punk, and rock bands starting at €5.00.
 On non-gig nights you’ll get cheap beer, loud music, and pool.

 Get on My Guest List in the Comments

 Have I taught you all there is to learn about Razzmatazz Barcelona or have I left something out?

 Also, if your night lived up to the billing or left something to the imagination don’t hesitate to share your Razzmatazz story in the comments below.

-And don’t be afraid to join the Razzmatazz discussion in my new Facebook group called I’m Off to Barcelona – here you can ask any questions, air out grievances, chat with fellow travelers, and more – anything goes!
+And don’t be afraid to join the Razzmatazz discussion by first giving me a like on Facebook and then joining my group I’m Off to Barcelona – here you can ask any questions, air out grievances, and chat with thousands of Barcelona travelers.